 In 2005, the Flood Control District adopted an Expenditure Policy (PDF) which provides overall direction in developing and implementing the District's budget and capital improvement plan.
 These decisions are based on the following order of priorities:

 Public Safety, and

 The Lower Walnut Creek Restoration Project falls firmly in the first and highest priority category, System Preservation.
 In its current state, Lower Walnut Creek has lost a portion of its original flood carrying capacity.
 When the Corps constructed the facility in the mid 1960's, it almost immediately began filling with sediment.
 It was dredged and desilted periodically over the years, but with better understanding of the effects dredging has in habitat in the creek, it is clear to the District that dredging is not a sustainable practice.
 Yet the Flood Control District needs to maintain the design level of flood protection for the channel (both by mandate of the Corps Operations branch and also under the system preservation priority of the District's expenditure policy).
 If dredging and removal of habitat is not an option, what is the path forward?
-The Lower Walnut Creek Restoration project – in collaboration with the Corps – seeks to find and implement the best and most sustainable future for Lower Walnut Creek.
+The original Lower Walnut Creek Restoration project – in collaboration with the Corps – intended to find and implement the best and most sustainable future for Lower Walnut Creek.